⚡ Stockfish 16 — World’s Strongest Open-Source Engine

 Endgame Study

-Rook endings, pawn structures, bishop vs. knight scenarios — endgames are where engine analysis is most valuable.
-Even Grandmasters regularly use engines to verify endgame evaluations that are too deep for human calculation.
+Rook endings, bishop vs. knight, pawn structures with distant passed pawns — endgames are where engine analysis is most valuable.
+Even GMs use engines to verify evaluations too deep for human calculation.

 👨🏫